Principles of personal responsibilities and working in a business environment

 Topic Overview

-The iCQ Level 2 Award in Principles of Business and Administration (QCF) provides a foundational understanding of how businesses operate and the administrative functions that support them.
-This qualification covers key areas such as the purpose and types of organisations, the roles and responsibilities of administrative staff, and the importance of effective communication and teamwork.
-It is designed for individuals starting their career in business administration or those looking to formalise their existing skills.
+The iCQ Level 2 Certificate in Principles of Business and Administration (RQF) provides a foundational understanding of how businesses operate and the administrative functions that support them.
+This qualification covers essential topics such as communication, teamwork, customer service, and the use of technology in the workplace.
+It is designed for individuals who are new to business administration or those looking to formalise their existing skills, offering a stepping stone to further study or employment in administrative roles.

 Key Concepts